Invariant measures concentrated on countable structures: Existence of invariant measures

-Next we show how to induce an invariant measure on $\Model$.
-Suppose $m$ is a (Borel) probability measure on $\Reals$.
-Denote by $m^\infty$ the corresponding product measure on $\Reals^{\w}$, i.e., the distribution of a sequence of independent samples from a probability measure $m$.
+We now show how to induce an invariant measure on $\Model$ from a samplable Borel $L$-structure $\PP$.
+Suppose $m$ is a probability measure on $\Reals$.
+Denote by $m^\infty$ the corresponding product measure on $\Reals^{\w}$, i.e., the distribution of a sequence of independent samples from $m$.
 Note that $m^\infty$ is invariant under arbitrary reordering of the indices.
-We will obtain an invariant measure on $\Model$ by taking the distribution of the \emph{random} structure with underlying set $\Naturals$ corresponding to an $m$-i.i.d.\ sequence of elements of a Borel $L$-structure.
+We will obtain an invariant measure on $\Model$ by taking the distribution of the \emph{random} structure with underlying set $\Naturals$ corresponding to an $m$-i.i.d.\ sequence of elements of $\PP$.

 This technique for constructing invariant measures by sampling a continuum-sized structure was used by Petrov and Vershik \cite{MR2724668}, and the following notation and results parallel those in \cite[\S2.3]{MR2724668}.
 A similar method of sampling is used in \cite[\S2.6]{MR2274085} to produce the countable random graphs known as \emph{W-random graphs} from continuum-sized \emph{graphons}; for more details on the relationship between these notions and our construction, see \S\ref{graphlimits}.